sciserver/SciScript-R/README.md

     where `SciServer_VERSION.tar.gz` was created in step 2.
 The string `VERSION` is the SciServer release tag, which is written automatically in the .gz file name, and you can find it in the DESCRIPTION file.

-### Automatic Installation process:
+### Automatic Update/Installation process:

-1.- Run `Rscript ShowScuiserverTags.R` in order to see the version tags that label each SciServer release containing new SciScript code.
+1.- Run `Rscript ShowSciServerTags.R` in order to see the version tags that label each SciServer release containing new SciScript code.

 2.- Run `Rscript Update.R tag`, where `tag` is the version of the SciServer release containing the SciScript version you want to install or update to (see previous step).
 If `tag` is not specified, then the latest version will be installed.